yuvalas/fifa/README.md

 WX interface is full of options and enables us to add graphics to the game without having a lot of knowledge in the UI world.
 Using gen_server behavior is an easy way to manage async communication.
 Using gen_statem behavior to implement FSM as we have learned.

-**Main Difficulties and Obstacles**

-Understanding the WxWidget.
-Implement the async communication between the servers - using `gen_server`.
-Distribute the game over 4 monitors (split screens).
-Trying to implement a complex game with a lot of logic and components that work in parallel.
-Working together remotely on the Zoom platform.

-**Conclusions**

-Scalability should be taken care of in the planning stage.
-ETS is a good source for sharing data between processes.
-It is critical to plan the gen_server and gen_statem prior to the coding phase.

 **User Manual**